-As in example 1, however the brother and sister agree to take property not strictly in accordance with the will, such that the brother is to take the whole of the land, and the sister is to take all of the shares.
+The same situation occurs as in example 1, however the brother and sister agree that the brother is to take the whole of the land and the sister is to take all of the shares.
 The property is transferred to them in accordance with their agreement.

-The transfer of the realty to the brother is chargeable with nominal duty of \$20, in respect of the one half share to which he is entitled under the will.
-The additional one half share transferred to him beyond his entitlement is then chargeable at the applicable rate of duty on the value of this share, being \$250,000.
+The transfer of the property to the brother is chargeable with nominal duty of \$20 in respect of the one half share to which he is entitled under the will.
+The additional one half share transferred to him beyond his entitlement is chargeable at the applicable rate of duty on the value of this share, being \$250,000.